MS in Medical Sciences Dual Degree Options

 Contact: Stacey Hess Pino, Assistant Director

 A number of the students in the Medical Sciences Program who take the Clinical Investigation electives in that concentration do so to gain a clinical research background prior to attending medical school.
-As well, some students elect to pursue a M.A. in Medical Sciences and an M.A. in Clinical Investigation with the intent of pursing clinical research related career opportunities in academic institutions, or in pharmaceutical, biotechnology or medical device industries.
+As well, some students elect to pursue a M.S. in Medical Sciences and an M.S. in Clinical Investigation with the intent of pursing clinical research related career opportunities in academic institutions, or in pharmaceutical, biotechnology or medical device industries.
 The Dual Degree Program in Medical Science and Clinical Investigation would give these students an opportunity to gain training that will serve them well as clinician- researcher.

 Dr. David Gagnon